solana-labs/solana/book/src/validator.md

 * No threads are shut down to switch out of leader mode.
 Instead, FetchStage should forward transactions to the next leader.
-* FetchStage absorbs Blob Fetch Stage
+* FetchStage and BroadcastStage boot from TPU
-* FetchStage boot from TPU
+* Blocktree renamed to Blockstore
 * TPU moves to new socket-free crate called solana-tpu.
 * TPU's BankingStage absorbs ReplayStage
 * TVU goes away
-* RetransmitterStage renamed to RepairStage
+* New RepairStage absorbs Blob Fetch Stage and Retransmit Stage
 * JSON RPC Service is optional - used for debugging.
 It should instead be part of a separate `solana-blockstreamer` executable.